dotnet/msbuild/documentation/high-level-introduction.md

     </Target>
 ```
 - You can attach a C# debugger to the task, but that can be tricky on mono since there is no attach to process
-- `SessionId` is needed on most C# tasks to enable “build remoting” for Visual Studio Windows.
+- `SessionId` is needed on most C# tasks to enable “build remoting” for Visual Studio Windows

 ## Execution Model